-The objective of the course is for students to be able to apply insolvency law to problems similar to those in legal practice, and to be able to give clear and accurate written advice upon insolvency matters.
+The objective of the course is for students to be able to apply insolvency law to problems similar to those in legal practice, and to be able to give clear, accurate, plain English written advice to a lay client upon insolvency matters.
 This involves four aspects:

 - Identification of issues

 - Application of the law to the facts

 In relation to corporate insolvency resulting in non-liquidation arrangements being entered into, emphasis will be placed on the following: